MariuszRozycki/Mariusz-Rozycki-js1-ca/README.md

 - address - must have a value with a minimum length of 25

 I wrote code to validate the input.
 If any of the inputs fail validation display an error message for the relevant input.
+After validation passes, it is add a message above the form indicating the form passed validation.